raunaqkalra/instagram_stories_flutter/README.md

 # instagram_stories_flutter

-Customisable instagram like stories for Flutter.
+Customisable instagram like stories with animation for Flutter.

 ## Features